cisco/mindmeld/source/intro/key_concepts.rst

     system entity
       |
-      | An application-agnostic entity that is automatically detected by Workbench.
+      | An application-agnostic entity that is automatically detected by MindMeld.
 Examples include numbers, time expressions, email addresses, URLs and measured quantities like distance, volume, currency and temperature.
 See :ref:`system-entities`.

     role
       |